If you want to enhance the performance of your laptop, or extend the lifespan of an old PC, then consider installing a new SSD.

 Turn off your computer completely.

-2. Remove the power cable and battery
+2. Remove the power cable and battery.

-Now remove the power cable and battery.
 The battery removal step applies only to laptops when it's possible to remove the battery.
 To see how to remove the battery, refer to your owner's manual.
+Desktop computers will not have a battery.

 3. Discharge residual power